ukhan1219/StockBot/README.md

 3. Run the provided scripts to start data retrieval and analysis.
 4. Monitor the output and webhook alerts for buy/sell signals.
 ## Contributing
 Since this project is part of my learning process, I am open to suggestions, ideas, and contributions.
-Feel free to open an issue or submit a pull request if you have any improvements or would like to collaborate.
+Feel free to reach out for improvements and advancements.